Converting Units Reference Page

 Pound Force, \(\mathrm{lb_f}\)

-The force exerted by one pound mass in the standard gravitational field of \(32.174\ \mathrm{ft/s^2}\)
+The force exerted by one pound mass in the standard gravitational field of \(32.174\ \mathrm{ft/s^2}\).

 Kilogram Mass, \(\mathrm{kg}\)

-The SI unit of mass
+The SI base unit of mass.

 Kilogram Force, \(\mathrm{kg_f}\)

-The force exerted by a kilogram mass in the standard gravitational field of \(9.80665\ \mathrm{m^2/s}\).
-It is \(9.80665\ \mathrm{N}\).
+The force exerted by a mass of one kilogram in the standard gravitational field of \(9.80665\ \mathrm{m/s^2}\).
+It is equal to \(9.80665\ \mathrm{N}\).

 Celsius